ionic-team/ionic-training-decks/src/assets/data/markdown/identity-vault-angular/custom-pin.md

 ## Identity Vault Events

-The Vault contains several methods that are used to register callbacks that will be triggered via various events within Identity Vault.
+The Vault contains several methods that are used to register callbacks that will be triggered via events within Identity Vault.
 The triggering event is indicated by the name.

 - `onConfigChanged()`
 - `onError()`